Zach1113/NYCU-WMN/PROJECT_SUMMARY.md

 ### 📈 What Makes This Project Special

 1. **Realistic Traffic**: Bursty model shows Fair Queue's real-world value
-2. **Dual Metrics**: Clearly shows per-packet vs per-flow fairness trade-offs
+2. **Packet Dropping**: Realistic handling of congestion with finite queues
+3. **Flow Fairness**: Focus on the metric that matters for multi-tenant systems
-3. **Educational**: Demonstrates why Fair Queue is ideal for multi-tenant systems
+4. **Educational**: Demonstrates why Fair Queue is ideal for shared infrastructure
-4. **Production Quality**: Clean code, comprehensive tests, good documentation
+5. **Production Quality**: Clean code, comprehensive tests, good documentation

 ### 🎓 For Your Presentation